Prospective applicants must submit an online application.

 - Check your application status in MyFile

 The program normally receives hundreds of applications for admission and every year turns away many applicants who otherwise meet the minimum requirements and are quite capable of working at the graduate level.
 This will be very disappointing news for students who had hoped to study with us, which we well appreciate.
-Being refused admission is not a statement about an individual applicant’s past accomplishments or future potential, it is a product of the number of applications we receive in relation to the number of spaces we have in the program (at the MA level, we admit approximately 50 domestic students, and at the PhD level, approximately 20 students).
+Being refused admission is not a statement about an individual applicant’s past accomplishments or future potential, it is a product of the number of applications we receive in relation to the number of spaces we have in the program.

 We must underline that while competition is intense for all applicants, it is particularly intense for international applicants (applicants who are neither Canadian citizens nor permanent residents of Canada).
-Every year we receive upwards of one hundred exceptional applications from visa students, but we are permitted only very few visa spaces (historically, between two to six in total at the MA and Ph.D levels).
+Every year we receive significant numbers of exceptional applications from visa students, but we are permitted only very few visa spaces.
 All international applicants to the program should be aware of how difficult it is to gain admission to the program and consider this fully before proceeding with the admissions process and paying the application fee.

 The deadline for application is December 13, 2017.
 Applications must be submitted online.
 Information for submitting your application and the necessary application links are available at Future Students - Political Science.

-MA applicants must submit transcripts, two letters of reference, a Resumé or CV, a statement of interest (500 words) and a sample of written work (normally a seminar paper of less than 30 pages).
+MA applicants must submit transcripts, two letters of reference, a Resumé or CV, a statement of interest (500 words) and a sample of written work (normally a seminar paper of 15-20 pages).

 Ph.D applicants must submit transcripts, three letters of reference, a Resumé or CV, a statement of interest (500 words) and a sample of written work (normally a seminar paper or chapter from Master’s Research Paper or Thesis of less than 30 pages).